PaulMarren/User-Centric/README.md

    1. As a First Time Visitor, I want to understand the gym's facilities, equipment, and services to determine if it suits my fitness goals.
    2. As a First Time Visitor, I want to learn about membership options and pricing to decide if it fits my budget.
    3. As a First Time Visitor, I want to see testimonials or success stories to build trust in the gym's credibility.
-   4. As a First Time Visitor, I want to find the gym's location and hours of operation to see if it's convenient for me.
+   4. As a First Time Visitor, I want to find the hours of operation to see if it's convenient for me.

 #### Returning Visitor Goals